ThomasMBury/ewstools/README.md

 # ewstools
 **Python package for computing, analysing and visualising early warning signals (EWS) in time-series data.
-Includes novel approaches to characterising bifurcations using EWS.**
+Includes a novel approach to characterise bifurcations using EWS.**

 Functionality includes